Skip to main content

 huggingface-cli upload-dataset your-username/dataset-name /path/to/dataset

-Q: What should I do if the dataset is too large?
+Q: What to do if the dataset is too large?

-A: It's recommended to lower the FPS setting during export.
+A: It is recommended to reduce the FPS setting during export.
 The default is 30 frames per second, which can be reduced to 10 or 15.

 A: Use LeRobot's validation tool: